Updated March 2021

 The continuously high volume of referrals of people in crisis to the advice and support service is challenging the resilience and ability of the team to handle.
 Whilst they have grown their team of Project Workers, the growth in need continues to rise steeply, due to the decline of the economy and the inevitable financial crisis more people are being plunged into.

 They have increased the size of their organisation significantly over the past year, from 7 employees to now 13.
 To keep up with demand, they want to increase their team yet further.

 Grant amount – £5,000

-Due to the restrictions placed on us by the Coronavirus outbreak, we have had to limit our normal services.
-We have set up two new services:
+Due to the pandemic restrictions, they had to limit and adapt their normal services.
+They set up two new services: